 - Be aged, blind, or disabled,

 - Be a resident of California,

-- Have income less than the CAPI standards
+- Have income that is less than the CAPI payment standards, and

-- Be a non-citizen and meet the immigration status criteria in effect for SSI/SSP as of 8/21/96.
+- Be a non-citizen and meet the immigration status criteria (See Manual of Policies and Procedures (MPP) Section 49.020 “Immigration Status”)

-CAPI payment amounts vary depending on a person's marital status, living arrangements and other income.
-CAPI payment standards are equivalent to the amount of SSI/SSP benefits.
+- CAPI benefit amounts vary depending on your marital status, living arrangement, and income.
+CAPI payment standards are equivalent to the payment standards for SSI/SSP.

 How to Apply:

 You may apply by completing an application (SOC 814) in person, by phone, email, fax, or mail at your county social services agency.
 If you wish to find out more about CAPI, please contact your county social services agency.

 Recent California legislation authorized a one-time payment of $600 to CAPI recipients to provide relief from hardship due to the COVID-19 pandemic.
 Payments will be automatically mailed out based on zip code.
 Recipients can expect to receive their payment based on the following schedule:

 For general information about the GSG payments, refer to the CAPI GSG FAQs; CAPI GSG FAQs Spanish.
 For any additional questions, please contact: 1 (866) 312-3100.